Skip to main content

 Learn how to use the Kitchen Sink example app to run your first test on BrowserStack.

-In this tutorial, we will use Cypress’ kitchen sink example app to run our tests.
-The Kitchen Sink app is an example app provided by Cypress to learn how Cypress works.
+In this tutorial, you use Cypress’ Kitchen Sink example app to run tests.
+This app helps demonstrate how Cypress works.

 Prerequisites